nomnux/aws-cloudformation-samples/ec2-start-stop/README.md

 ## Installation

-1. Create AWS CloudFormation Stack with this template.
-Enter CloudFormation parameters.
+1. Create AWS CloudFormation Stack with this template and specify the following CloudFormation parameters.
     * Ec2InstanceIds:"i-xxxxx","i-xxxxx"
     * CronStartUtc: 45 20 * * ? *
     * CronStopUtc: 45 21 * * ? *